*Updated October, 28 2022

-The COVID-19 pandemic is usually characterized as being “bad for the economy but interestingly enough, not all sectors of the economy suffered during the pandemic.
-Unsurprisingly, online ventures have thrived.
-For instance, with everyone who had the privilege of moving their work to home, investments in remote working platforms and video calling services increased.
+The COVID-19 pandemic was often characterized as being “bad for the economy" but interestingly enough, not all sectors of the economy suffered during the pandemic.
+Unsurprisingly, online ventures positively thrived.
+For instance, with everyone who had the privilege of moving their work to their home, investments in remote working platforms and video calling services increased.
 In fact, Zoom, the poster child of the so-called “new normal” in workplace practices, had its stock up by 400% by the end of 2020, though it dropped by 45% the following year.

 The fintech industry also witnessed incredible growth during the pandemic.
 Investments in fintech in 2021 nearly doubled from 2020.
 Forty-two fintech unicorns were born only in the third quarter of 2021, with a total of 200 new unicorns for the whole year.

 Probably a bit of both.
-Undoubtedly, COVID-19 shed a new light on existing infrastructures, making the old cracks more visible - and more urgent - than before.
-Let’s delve into the subject and see how the pandemic has shaped the future of fintech.
+Undoubtedly, COVID-19 shed new light on the existing problematic infrastructures, making old cracks more visible - and more urgent - than before.
+Let’s delve into the subject and see how the pandemic has shaped the future of fintech growth and development.

-Overview of the global landscape of fintech during the pandemic
+The global landscape of fintech development during the pandemic

 We’ve already established that investments in fintech as much as doubled in 2021 compared to 2020, though the accelerated rise of fintechs started as early as 2020, in step with the spread of the pandemic.
-There has been a fair bit of new fintechs in emerging markets and developing economies, not just in long-established markets like ones in the US and Western Europe.
+There have been a fair bit of new fintechs in emerging markets and developing economies, not just in long-established markets like ones in the US and western Euro'pe.

-In regional terms, the Middle East and North Africa witnessed the highest growth in fintech during 2020, both up by 40%.
-In second place were sub-Saharan Africa and North America, with an estimated 21% growth.
+In regional terms, the Middle East and North Africa witnessed the highest fintech growth during 2020, both up by 40%.
+In second place were sub-Saharan Africa and North America, with an estimated 21% growth in fintech.
 Furthermore, India has seen a lot of investments in fintech since the last quarter of 2019, the start of COVID.

 Then, in the first half of 2021 alone, fintech investments reached $2 billion, nearly matching the total investments of the entire 2020.
 Singapore is another quickly-growing fintech startup hub that saw a surge in fintech investments in Q4 of 2019, and in 2021.
-The biggest fintech deal here went to an eWallet company, which indicates that fintech’s headed towards addressing problems experienced by the end-customer.
-This goes to show that the market is catching on to the demand, or rather, beginning to truly understand what people need.
+The biggest fintech deal here went to an eWallet company, which indicates that fintech’s headed towards addressing problems experienced by the end customer.
+This goes to show that the market is catching up with the demand, or rather, beginning to truly understand what people need.

 The study tracked fintech during 2020 and found that most fintech firms were implementing changes in response to COVID-19.
 As much as 60% of correspondents in the study reported that they’ve launched new products or services in response to the pandemic, and 32% reported that they had plans to deploy such offerings.